WallaceMartinsTI/mini_blog/README.md

 # Mini Blog

 ## 💻 Project
 MiniBlog, project carried out by Professor Matheus Battisti's React course from [Hora de Codar](https://www.horadecodar.com.br/), which I was able to learn a lot about React.
 I also learned how to use various hooks like useMemo, useRef, useReducer, I also learned how to create custom hooks, in addition to using Firebase in the backend.
-See the project by [clickng here](https://youtu.be/6WYq5CgbIE8).
+[Click here](https://youtu.be/6WYq5CgbIE8) to see the project on YouTube.

 ## ✨ Technologies used
 - React